brustulim/p2pwire/README.md

-# bitnet
+# TorrentWeb

-WIP - A decentralized, anonymous network entirely developed in Javascript that runs direct in browser (no installation required)
+## WIP - An anonymous and decentralized network running direct in your browser
+YES! no installation, no plugins, no manual operations... just enter the address in your browser and navaigate!